-The online Certificate of Advanced Graduate Study in Educational Leadership is designed to help you advance your teaching abilities.
+The online concentration in Educational Leadership is designed to help you advance your teaching abilities.
 The courses cover a range of educational and leadership topics and are comprised of high quality and innovative curricula that will teach skills immediately applicable in the classroom.

 This course provides the overarching context for the entire curriculum in educational leadership.
 Participants consider theories and practices relating to effective leadership in educational settings.
 Topics include team building, diagnosing the work environment, decision-making, problem solving, and strategic planning and human resource development.
 Students will reflect on their own leadership, observe and analyze other leaders, and explore how the theories and practices relate to the Interstate School Leaders License Consortium (ISLLC) standards for leaders.